odoo/odoo/doc/howtos/web.rst

 This will create a ``petstore`` folder wherever you executed the command.
-You then need to add that folder to Odoo's :option:`addons path <odoo.py --addons-path>`, create a new database and install the ``oepetstore`` module.
+You then need to add that folder to Odoo's :option:`addons path <odoo-bin --addons-path>`, create a new database and install the ``oepetstore`` module.

 If you browse the ``petstore`` folder, you should see the following content: